Elixir 🧪

 are too long to fit on the same line, then putdo:

-on a new line which should be indented by one level.# Bad def some_function([:foo, :bar, :baz] = args), do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end) # Good def some_function([:foo, :bar, :baz] = args), do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end)
+on a new line which should be indented by one level.def some_function([:foo, :bar, :baz] = args), do: Enum.map(args, fn arg -> arg <> " is on a very long line!" end)

 -

-Do not separate multiple declarations of functions of the same name with newlines.
+Do not separate multiple declarations of functions of the same name with new lines.

-# Bad def Payment do def status(%__MODULE__{failed_at: failed_at}) when not is_nil(failed_at), do: "failed" def status(%__MODULE__{processed_at: nil}), do: "processing" def status(_), do: "processed" end # Good def Payment do def status(%__MODULE__{failed_at: failed_at}) when not is_nil(failed_at), do: "failed" def status(%__MODULE__{processed_at: nil}), do: "processing" def status(_), do: "processed" end
+def Payment do def status(%{failed_at: failed_at}) when not is_nil(failed_at), do: "failed" def status(%{processed_at: nil}), do: "processing" def status(_), do: "processed" end

 -